jxx-project/Polymorphic/README.md

 ## Modern C++ features

  * Can be used almost interchangeably with C++11 standard containers.
  * Implicit conversions allow transparent substitution of one for the other almost everywhere, except as pointer targets.
+(Note: delegate type rvalue reference conversions are explicit.)
  * Move semantics, rvalue references.

 Decorator pattern is cool and old school.
 Typing hundreds of forwarding members is neither cool nor fun, but a one time task.
 Fortunately, C++ library standards, while evolving, do not alter signatures of existing public container members.